apalache-mc/apalache/docs/src/tutorials/randomized.md

 The last question is of particular interest, as the search spaces in modern programming languages are simply astronomic.
-We assume the small scope hypothesis, which is usually put like this at [Alloy Wikipedia page][]:
+We assume the small scope hypothesis, which is usually put like follows, e.g., at [Alloy Wikipedia page][]:

     ...a high proportion of bugs can be found by testing a program for all test inputs within some small scope.